A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation for - Stable Instances

-Our approach consists of running the above algorithm $\log n$ times and take the minimum cost solution output.
+\begin{proof}[Proof of Theorem \ref{thm:mainadditivecenters}] Our approach consists of running the above algorithm $\log n$ times and taking the minimum cost solution output.
 In the remaining, we argue that the above algorithm yields a $2+O(\eps)$-approximation with probability at least $(1-\eps)(1-1/n)$.
-Theorem~\ref{thm:mainadditivecenters} then follows as the probability that all $\log n$ executions of the above algorithm would fail is at most $\left( 1- (1-\eps)(1-1/n)\right)^{\log n} < 1/n$, and so with high probability we output a $2+O(\eps)$-approximation.
+The claim then follows as the probability that all $\log n$ executions of the above algorithm would fail is at most $\left( 1- (1-\eps)(1-1/n)\right)^{\log n} < 1/n$, and so with high probability we output a $2+O(\eps)$-approximation.

 We first discuss the algorithm's running time.
-The local search algorithm runs in polynomial time (see e.g.,~\cite{WilliamsonShmoysBook11}).
+The local search algorithm runs in polynomial time.
 The submodular optimization step also runs in polynomial time by Lemma~\ref{lemma:findingSstar}.
-The output of the $s^*$-$D$-Sample process (which is clearly a polynomial time procedure) is a subset of size $s^*$. {By Lemma \ref{lem:successguessprocess}, we construct $\calL_{\texttt{bal}}$ in polynomial time the and $|\calL_{\texttt{bal}}| \leq n^{\eps^{-O(1)}}$.
-Similarly, by Lemma \ref{lem:successguessprocess}, we construct $\calLexp$ in polynomial time and $|\calLexp| \leq n^{\eps^{-O(1)}}$.

-{Finally, by Lemma \ref{lem:successcheapremove}, we construct in polynomial-time $n^{\eps^{-O(1)}}$ candidate pairs $\bcalU,\tmu$.} It follows that we solve $n^{\eps^{-O(1)}}$ submodular function optimization problems, each in polynomial time, and thus the total running time is polynomial.
+The output of $D$-$Sample()$ (which is clearly a polynomial time procedure) is a subset of size $s^*$.
+By Lemma \ref{lem:successguessprocess}, we construct $\calL_{\texttt{ball}}$ in polynomial time and $|\calL_{\texttt{ball}}| \leq n^{1/\eps^{O(1)}}$.
+Similarly, by Lemma \ref{lem:successguessprocess}, we construct $\calLexp$ in polynomial time and $|\calLexp| \leq n^{1/\eps^{O(1)}}$.
+Finally, by Lemma \ref{lem:successcheapremove}, we construct in polynomial-time $n^{1/\eps^{O(1)}}$ candidate pairs $\bcalU,\tmu$.
+It follows that we solve $n^{1/\eps^{O(1)}}$ submodular function optimization problems, each in polynomial time, and thus the total running time is polynomial.

 We turn to proving the approximation guarantee.
-We aim to show that there exists a $(W,\calB, \calQ, \bcalU, \tmu)$ that is successful with probability at least $(1-\eps/2)$.
+We aim to show that there exists a $(W,\calB, \calQ, \bcalU, \tmu)$ that is successful with probability at least $(1-\eps)(1-1/n)$.
 Assuming this, the $(2+O(\eps))$-approximation follows by combining Claim~\ref{claim:Mprimebounds} and Lemma~\ref{lemma:findingSstar}.

-Our algorithm runs the local search algorithm and thus provides us with a 5 approximation $S$ that satisfies Lemma~\ref{lem:purecost}.
-Our algorithm next applies the $s^*$-$D$-Sample process and by Lemma~\ref{lem:probcost} finds a successful $W$ with probability at least $1-\eps$.
+The local search step provides a 5 approximation $S$ that satisfies Lemma~\ref{lem:purecost}.
+Our algorithm next applies $D$-$Sample()$ and by Lemma~\ref{lem:probcost} finds a successful $W$ with probability at least $1-\eps$.
 Condition on having a successful $W$, we then have that Lemma~\ref{lem:cheapcost} holds, and so does Lemma~\ref{lemma:convenience_upper_bound} by combining Lemma~\ref{lem:purecost} and Lemma~\ref{lem:cheapcost}.